Skip to main content

 Pedagogy is situated at the intersections of: the affordances of the technology; the abilities, preferences, habits and needs of the users; and the contexts that render the use of the technology valuable and meaningful.
 The development of a pedagogy for echome as well as the development of echome in response to a set of pedagogical principles were guided by the following questions:

 The activities have been developed over the years and through collaboration with a range of users and stakeholders (see Applications).
 They combine principles and exercises from a range of sources including: somatic disciplines, primarily Feldenkrais and Skinner Releasing Technique; movement improvisation and composition; theatre devising; ‘deep listening’; discourses on accessibility and scholarship on intermedial and digital performance.
-In addition to the activities presented in this section, preliminary work with echome may include:
+Below are listed three avenues of exploration for beginning work with echome:

-• Listening Activities.
-Exercises from Pauline Oliveros’s ‘deep listening’ practice might be useful, as well as invitations to explore the different sounds that can become audible in different parts of the room as well as the different sounds that inhere in objects, once these are tapped, dropped, pushed, lifted etc.
+- Listening - Exercises from Pauline Oliveros’s ‘deep listening’ practice might be useful, as well as invitations to explore the different sounds that can become audible in different parts of the room as well as the different sounds that inhere in objects, once these are tapped, dropped, pushed, lifted etc.

-• Movement Activities. echome aspires to cultivate the user's joy, trust and confidence in their own movement.
-If you would like to warm up the participants in advance, you can introduce the concept of the kinesphere and invite them to move different parts of the body towards different directions.
-This can then be augmented by asking them to place the sensor on different body parts and explore the sound that is created in response to different movements.
+- Movement - echome aspires to cultivate the user's joy, trust and confidence in their own movement.
+A session with echome could commence with bringing the participants' awareness to their experience of their body in the present moment and through encouraging an engagement with the movement that is desirable and possible in the present time and space.
+Rudolph Laban's 'kinesphere' is a useful concept which can instigate explorations of the movement of different parts of the body towards different directions.
+This can serve as a basis for introducing the work with the sensors and inviting participants to place the sensor on different body parts and explore the sound that is created in response to different movements.

-• Activities of passing the sensor.
-The way in which the sensors are introduced to the user is a key part of the practice.
+- Sensors -The way in which the sensors are introduced to the user is a key part of the practice.
 The sensors can be strapped on any part of the body but they can also be held or carried.
 When working with a group for the first time, an easy way to introduce the technology is to sit in a circle and ask the participants to pass the sensor around.
-The facilitator can change the sound that the sensor triggers each time the sensor is passed along or once a circle is completed.
+The facilitator can change the sound that the sensor triggers each time the sensor is passed along or every time a circle is completed.
 This gives the participants the opportunity to get a feel of the sensor’s shape and weight whilst having the freedom to leave the sensor and end the interaction at any point.